Smart Personal Objects Technology: Release

 The first devices to make use of SPOT were released in 2004 by Fossil and Suunto.
-Tissot would later introduce the first compatible watch to feature a touchscreen, and Swatch would release the first compatible watch largely tailored towards younger consumers.
+Tissot would later introduce the first compatible watch to feature a touchscreen, and Swatch would release the first compatible watch, largely tailored towards younger consumers.
 As smartwatches were the first type of devices to make use of the technology, they became the de facto type of device that represented it.

 In 2006, Oregon Scientific released the second type of SPOT device, a weather station that displayed regional weather forecasts and other various types of information.
 A second generation of smartwatches was also released, and were designed to address the shortcomings observed in first generation models.
-Later that year, Melitta released the third type of device to utilize the technology: a coffeemaker that displayed weather forecasts on an electronic visual display.
+Later that year, Melitta released the third type of device to utilize the technology: a coffee maker that displayed weather forecasts on an electronic visual display.
 Garmin released the first SPOT-compatible GPS navigation units in 2007.

 In early 2008, Microsoft announced that MSN Direct would be available for Windows Mobile, and in early 2009, the service would receive additional location-based enhancements.